EAZA is committed to the promotion and support of nutritional knowledge in zoological institutions

 The mission statement of the ENG is to promote and support nutrition in zoological institutions as an essential component of their conservation mission.
 Membership is open to all individuals who support the aims of the EAZA Nutrition Group or need to know how they can improve nutrition in their zoo.
-Joining the group is simple; please e-mail Ollie Szyszka (firstname.lastname@example.org) putting 'Join ENG' in the subject line.
-Afterwards, you will receive a form asking for your contact details and also to indicate your interests and/or expertise.”
+Joining the group is simple; please e-mail Anouk Fens putting 'Join ENG' in the subject line.
+Afterwards, you will receive a form asking for your contact details and also to indicate your interests and/or expertise.

-From January 17-20, 2019 the 10th European Zoo Nutrition Conference will be hosted by Marwell Zoo in the United Kingdom.
-This biennial conference is attended by around 130 delegates from about 20 countries, representing zoo nutritionists, veterinarians, curators, animal keepers, staff and students from higher education institutes and private individuals.
-Click here to visit the event page for more information.
+From January 17-20, 2019 the 10th European Zoo Nutrition Conference was hosted by Marwell Zoo in the United Kingdom.
+This biennial conference has been attended by 160 delegates from about 20 countries, representing zoo nutritionists, veterinarians, curators, animal keepers, staff and students from higher education institutes and private individuals.
+The next edition of the nutrition conference will be in Vienna, in January 2021.

-The EAZA Nutriiton Group is also active on Facebook, please visit the page and start following.
+The EAZA Nutrition Group is also active on Facebook, please visit the page and start following.

-A special nutrition edition from the EAZA Nutrition Group, including the following interesting articles based on the presentations given at the last EAZA Zoo Nutrition Conference, which took place in Liberec in January 2017.
+Read a special nutrition edition from the EAZA Nutrition Group, including the following articles based on the presentations given at the last EAZA Zoo Nutrition Conference, which took place in Liberec in January 2017.